nanochess/bootLogo/README.md

 This is a small interpreter of Logo language.

-It's compatible with the 8088 processor (the original IBM PC), but it requires a VGA compatible card.
+It's compatible with the 8088 processor (the original IBM PC), but it requires a VGA-compatible card.

-If you want to assemble it, you must download the Netwide Assembler (nasm) from www.nasm.us
+If you want to assemble it, you must download the Netwide Assembler (NASM) from www.nasm.us

 Use this command line:

     nasm -f bin bootlogo.asm -Dcom_file=1 -o bootlogo.com
     nasm -f bin bootlogo.asm -Dcom_file=0 -o bootlogo.img

-Tested with VirtualBox for Mac OS X running Windows XP running this interpreter, it also works with DosBox and probably with qemu:
+Tested with VirtualBox for macOS running Windows XP running this interpreter, it also works with DOSBox and probably with QEMU:

     qemu-system-x86_64 -fda bootlogo.img